<> <> <> <>

 • The Bulbocavernosus muscle is involved in squeezing semen or urine out of the urethra, as well as pumping blood flow into the penile veins to maintain an erection

-• The Pubococcygeus muscle, which forms a large part of the pelvic floor, plays a major role in urination, and is contracted during orgasm
+• The Pubococcygeus muscle, which forms a large part of the pelvic floor, plays a major role in urination and is contracted during orgasm

-At first glance, much of the above might seem like involuntary bodily movements, and a lot of the time, they are.
-But for people experiencing erectile dysfunction, these processes often aren't functioning properly.
+At first glance, much of the above might seem like involuntary bodily movements and a lot of the time, they are.

 This is where Kegels come in: they are pelvic floor exercises that help strengthen these muscles, leading to pelvic floor activation, and can improve erectile function.